whosonfirst/go-whosonfirst-json/README.md

 ## Important

-This is work in progress.
-It may change (and break your code) still.
-This package aims to replace the existing [go-whosonfirst-geojson](https://github.com/whosonfirst/go-whosonfirst-geojson) package.
-If you want to follow along, please consult:
+This is mostly just a set of utility methods for loading JSON documents, testing for specific properties and retreiving specific properties as `string` or `int64` values.
+There is no reason you _couldn't_ use this package directly but generally it is expected to be wrapped by a purpose-specific JSON package, for Who's On First features or brands.

-This is mostly just a set of utility methods for
+Testing and retrieving property is done using @tidwall 's `gjson` package under the hood.
+It is not currently possible to _assign_ values to JSON documents.

 ## Usage